10 Interesting Facts About Vietnam That Can Make You Surprised

 • 25 years old or older can be called Bác (Uncle) – you’re Cháu (Nephew);

-These rules of calling hierarchy seem quite complicated.
+These rules of calling hierarchy seem complicated.
 If you visit a Vietnamese family, it’s best to ask your friend how to address you appropriately.

 Fact 10: Beer shops are everywhere.